tkaretsos/ProceduralBuildings/README.md

 ## How can I try it out?
 These files are actually the contents of the Assets folder of a Unity3D project.
-So if you want try it out, start an empty Unity3D project, git clone into the project's folder and rename the cloned folder to "Assets".
-I haven't tried it out, but it will most probably work...
+So if you want try it out, start an empty Unity3D project, git clone into the project's folder and rename the cloned folder to "Assets" or do `git clone git://github.com/tkaretsos/ProceduralBuildings.git Assets` inside the project folder.